 Students are expected to undergo a minimum of six (6) long semesters over a span of 3 years and frequently meet with the assigned supervisors.
 In the final Phase, students must submit a complete PhD Thesis and at the end of the programme, students would graduate with a MQA-accredited PhD from the International University of Malaya-Wales, Malaysia.

-Applicants for Doctor of Philoshopy (Business) programme are required to submit a comprehensive statement of the research which they propose to carry out.
+Applicants for the Doctor of Philosophy (Business) programme are required to submit a comprehensive statement of the research that they propose to carry out.
 The proposal should comprise the following elements:

 - Field of research